qbane/ONI-Mods/README.md

 1. Depending on the operating system you are going to support:

    * **Windows**: Continue to use the project in Section 1.
-   * **Linux/macOS**: Prepare a separate Unity 2018.x environment with the specified TextMesh Pro version on either Linux or macOS.
+   * **Linux/macOS**: Either (a) in Unity, install the OS X build support module, or (b) prepare a separate Unity 2018.x environment with the specified TextMesh Pro version on either Linux or macOS. \
      The generated file seems to be interchangable at least for now, thus the `generic` named font file in this repository.

 2. Install Asset bundle browser (v1.7.0).
 Navigate to **Windows** > **Asset bundle browser**.
 3. Import the generated font asset in Section 1.